strimzi/proposals/052-record-reconciled-versions.md

 ## Kafka Version Annotation
 As a follow-on from this proposal, the mechanism could be extended to cover Kafka versions as well, such as:
 ```
-strimzi.io/kafkaVersion: 3.5.0
+strimzi.io/kafkaVersion: 3.5.
-strimzi.io/kafkaVersionReconciling: 3.6.0
 ```
 Where the `strimzi.io/kafkaVersion` annotation is updated only once the SPS has rolled all brokers to the new version.
-And `strimzi.io/kafkaVersionReconciling` signals that a Kafka version update is in progress if `kafkaVersionReconciling` and `kafkaVersion` don't match.
+A label like `strimzi.io/kafkaVersionReconciling` is not needed, since `Kafka.spec.kafka.version` already exists so a Kafka version update still in progress could be determined if `Kafka.spec.kafka.version` and `Kafka.metadata.annotations[strimzi.io/kafkaVersion]` do not match.

 ## Affected/not affected projects
-To the best of my knowledge only the `strimzi-kafka-operator` would be effected by this mechanism, including the code changes to the reconcilers, the doc changes, and the updates to the system tests.
+To the best of my knowledge only the `strimzi-kafka-operator` would be affected by this mechanism, including the code changes to the reconcilers, the doc changes, and the updates to the system tests.

 ## Compatibility

 This mechanism is backwards compatible, in the sense that it works even if the annotations were not set on prior versions.
-No compatability issues, unless this feature was later removed in which case a user would no longer be able to rely on this annotation.
+No compatibility issues, unless this feature was later removed in which case a user would no longer be able to rely on this annotation.

 ## Rejected alternatives

-The original implementation was going to use fields in the CR status, i.e. `Kafka.status.reconciled` but this would involve API changes, which after discussion with others seemed less preferably to simply using labels/annotations.
+The original implementation was going to use fields in the CR status, i.e. `Kafka.status.reconciled` but this would involve API changes, which after discussion with others seemed less preferable to simply using labels or annotations.